jgbreault/PinnaclePoints/README.md

 │   │       ├── all_prm-100ft.txt    # All summits with over 100 ft of prominence (MISSING: too large to include)
 │   │       └── ototw_prm-300m.txt   # All OTOTW with over 300 m of prominence
 │   └── generatedDatasets/
-│       ├── checkpoint.py            # Checkpoint of remaining candidates to validate, saved after each found pinnacle point │       ├── faultyPinnaclePoints.txt # Used to catalogue misidentified pinnacle points
+│       ├── faultyPinnaclePoints.txt # Used to catalogue misidentified pinnacle points
-│       ├── pinnaclePointsRaw.txt    # The raw result of identified pinnacle points from pinnaclePointFinder.py
 │       ├── historicalResults/
-│       │   ├── iso_1km/             # The results that used all_iso-1km.txt as a base dataset
+│       │   ├── iso-1km/             # The results that used all_iso-1km.txt as a base dataset
-│       │   └── prm_100ft/           # The results that used all_prm-100ft.txt as a base dataset
+│       │   ├── prm-100ft/           # The results that used all_prm-100ft.txt as a base dataset
+│       │   └── prm_and_iso/         # The merged results from iso-1km and prm-100ft
 │       ├── isolationPatches/        # Patches from all_iso-1km.txt (MISSING: add directory yourself)
 │       └── prominencePatches/       # Patches from all_prm-100ft.txt (MISSING: add directory yourself)
 ├── guide/ # My pinnacle point blog
 └── misc/
     ├── pinnaclePoints.apk                  # Downloadable app for android
-    ├── math/              # Derivations of equations used in the algorithm ├── pics/              # Pics used in this README and more └── scientificPapers/  # Relevant scientific papers
+    ├── pinnaclePointAlgorithmExplained.txt # An explanation of of the pinnacle point algorithm ├── math/                               # Derivations of equations used in the algorithm ├── pics/                               # Pics used in this README and more └── scientificPapers/                   # Relevant scientific papers
 ```

 **Running the Algorithm:**